Use a Git repo with a Machine Learning Workbench project

 Learn how Azure Machine Learning Workbench uses Git to provide version control, and ensure reproducibility in your data science experiment.
 Learn how to associate your project with a cloud Git repository (repo).

-Azure Machine Learning Workbench is designed with Git integration from the ground up.
-When creating a new project, the project folder is automatically "Git-initialized" as a local Git repository (repo).
-Meanwhile, a second hidden local Git repo is also created with a branch named AzureMLHistory/<project_GUID> to keep track of project folder changes for each execution.
+Machine Learning Workbench is designed for Git integration.
+When you create a new project, the project folder is automatically "Git-initialized" as a local Git repo.
+A second, hidden local Git repo is also created, with a branch named AzureMLHistory/<project GUID>.
+The branch keeps track of project folder changes for each execution.

-Currently, Azure Machine Learning only supports Git repositories on VSTS Accounts.
-Support for General Git repos (such as GitHub and etc.) is planned in the future.
+Currently, Azure Machine Learning supports Git repositories only on Team Services accounts.
+Support for general Git repos, like GitHub, is planned for the future.

 Step 2.
-Create a Team project or use an existing Team project
+Create a team project or use an existing team project

-- Search for "Team Project"
+- Search for Team Project.

-- Enter the required information.
+- Enter the required information: